Please enable JavaScript to ensure auto alt text generation works properly

 Paradox is an AI hiring platform built around a conversational chatbot named Olivia.
 Olivia isn’t just a virtual assistant.
 She's designed to text with candidates, qualify them based on knockout questions, schedule interviews, and answer basic questions without needing a recruiter to step in.

-Think of it as an AI-powered triage nurse for your job applications.
-Olivia screens, sorts, and moves candidates forward in real time.
+Think of it as an AI-assisted triage nurse for your job applications.
+Olivia screens, sorts, and surfaces qualified candidates in real time.

 Core products include: